Bijoy Krishna Goswami: Life as a Brahmo preacher

 Gosaiji was an Acharya of the Adi Brahmo Samaj by the year 1864.
 As the Brahmo movement began to spread, there was a clash between the elderly conservative Adi Brahmo Samaj members led by Acharya Devendranath Tagore and the fresh members of the samaj led by Keshub Chandra Sen. As a result, Gosaiji resigned the position of acharya of the Adi Brahmo Samaj and joined Keshub Chandra Sen's new samaj called the Brahmo Samaj of India.
 As a member of the new Brahmo Samaj, Gosaiji took upon the duties of education of women and the abolition of child marriage.
 During this time he worked with Iswarchandra Vidyasagar to achieve the prohibition of child marriage.
-Aiming to educate the women of India, he started contributing to Bengali magazines like Bamabodhini -edited by Umesh Chandra Dutta, Tattwabodhini, Dharmatattwa etc. His writings in Bamabodhini magazine, under the pseudonym "Ashabati", received widespread attention and adoration; these writings were compiled later in a book called "Asahabatir Upakhan".
+Aiming to educate the women of India, he started contributing to Bengali magazines like Bamabodhini (edited by Umesh Chandra Dutta), Tattwabodhini, Dharmatattwa etc. His writings in Bamabodhini magazine, under the pseudonym "Ashabati" received recognition; these writings were compiled later in a book called "Asahabatir Upakhan".

-The year 1874 saw the emergence of the sankirtan movement in Brahmo Samaj premises, due to the efforts of Gosaiji.
+The year 1874 saw the emergence of the Sankirtan movement in Brahmo Samaj premises, due to the efforts of Gosaiji.
 Gosaiji composed numerous Brahmo songs during this period.
-In this period Gosaiji started preaching the Brahmo way of worship throughout India, he visited interior parts of Bihar, Uttar Pradesh, Assam and Punjab with the sermon of Brahmoism.
+In this period Gosaiji started preaching the Brahmo way of worship throughout India, he visited interior parts of Bihar, Uttar Pradesh, Assam and Punjab.

-The years between 1874 and 1878 was the most trying time in Gosaiji's life.
-As a preacher, he walked through the length and breadth of India, sometimes sustaining himself by only drinking water and eating the mud from river banks.
+The years between 1874 and 1878 was trying timee in Gosaiji's life.
+As a preacher, he walked length and breadth of India, sometimes sustaining himself by only drinking water and eating the mud from river banks.
 There was a second schism in the Brahmo Samaj in May 1878, when Keshub Chandra Sen married his underage daughter to the prince of Cooch Bihar who was also a minor.
-Gosaiji, who had spent his life as a Brahmo preacher advocating against child marriage staunchly opposed this act.
+Gosaiji, who had spent his life as a Brahmo preacher advocating against child marriage.
 Subsequently, Brahmo Samaj of India split into Navavidhan Brahmo Samaj led by Keshub Chandra Sen and Sadharan Brahmo Samaj which included Sivnath Shastri, Ananda Mohan Bose, Gosaiji and others.
 This split in Brahmo Samaj caused deep anguish to Gosaiji.
-He soon realised that the Brahmo method of approach towards God-realisation through logic and reasoning was insufficient.
-Once while sermonizing in a province of Punjab, he was deeply disturbed by lust; disgusted with himself, he decided to commit suicide by drowning himself in the waters of the Ravi.
-The fateful night when Gosaiji was about to end his life, it is believed that a mahatma miraculously appeared before him.
+He realised that the Brahmo method of approach towards God-realisation through logic and reasoning was insufficient.

+Once while sermonising in a province of Punjab, he was disturbed by lust; disgusted with himself, he decided to commit suicide by drowning himself in the waters of the Ravi.
+The fateful night when Gosaiji was about to end his life, it is believed that a mahatma appeared before him.
 The mahatma consoled him by saying that philosophical speculations, logic and reasoning cannot bring about God realisation.
 One can only realise God by the grace of a God-realised Guru.
 The mahatma also reassured Gosaiji by saying that his Guru is preordained and will reveal himself when the time comes.
 Thus encouraged, Gosaiji started searching for his divine preordained Guru.